 - Sensory play bag: Fill up an Easter or zip lock bag with related items such as grass, eggs, chick toys, scoopers..etc that can be used in a bucket or sensory tray with water.

-- Decorate Tactile Easter Eggs: Here is a great idea for kids with visual disabilities but it can also be a great activities for kids with sensory needs.
+- Decorate Tactile Easter Eggs: Here is a great idea for kids with visual disabilities but it can also be a great activity for kids with sensory needs.

 - Edible Peeps Playdoh: Here is a fun recipe for sensory play that is safe and edible for little explorers.

-- Spring Flower Rubber Ducky Set: Perfect for bath time and for sensory water play.
+- Easter Rubber Ducky Set: Perfect for bath time and for sensory water play.
 Check it out!

 - Funky Egg Splat Ball: This item is great for stress relief and sensory exploration.

-Easter is right around the corner and one of these ideas are sure to brighten that special morning!
+Easter is right around the corner and one of these ideas is sure to brighten that special morning!
 We hope your family has a great Easter, surrounded by loved ones. 🙂